the-byte-bender/reddy/readme.md

 # Reddy

-Reddy is a Reddit client designed to satisfy the need for an open source, screenreader-accessible reddit client, especially on Linux.
+Reddy is a Reddit client designed to satisfy the need for an open source, screenreader-accessible reddit client on Linux.

+## Announcement about the accessibility status for Windows and Mac.
+Linux users should ignore.

+The fact that I (meatbag93) use a linux distribution as my main operating system was what initially inspired me to make this client.
+I have made a little prototype that is accessible  on all 3 platforms that I made with wxpython.
+But I quickly learned that the Orca screenreader completely ignore's  wx.listctrl, wx.treectrl, and a few other widgets.
+Clearly, there is a problem here.

+I've migrated to the gtk+ GUI library to increase linux accessibility.
+Despite being cross-platform, GTK+ is only fully accessible on Linux.
+It was confirmed to be completely inaccessible on Windows last I checked, and I'm quite sure it's the same on Mac.

+It's unfortunate, but Windows users already have excellent clients they can use, and I have a good feeling Mac users have the same.

+I truly apologize to everyone else; Linux is and will always be the major focus of this project.
+I won't make any effort to support Windows or Mac unless gtk+ is somehow made natively accessible on these platforms.

 ## What environment variables must I configure?